jgraham0325/land-register-api-docs/docs/api-documentation/V1.10/index.md

 <code>GET /work-data</code>

 Retrieves data of permits which have been added or changed within the last hour in CSV format.
-See the Data Export API and Open Data in the Technical Overview for details.
+See Data Export API and Open Data in the Technical Overview section for details.
 {: .govuk-body}

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">